Running With Mexico’s Tarahumara Indians

 Northern Mexico’s rugged Sierra Madre mountains are home to the indigenous Tarahumara (Rarámuri) people.
 During the 16th century they retreated deep into these formidable canyons to escape slave raids by Spanish conquistadors.

 For hundreds of years they remained isolated from the outside world growing their own corn, potatoes, and beans while living in caves.
 A complex network of trails links the various Rancheras — small communities of 3-7 families who share work & farmland.

-In fact they call themselves Rarámuri which translates to “the running people”.
+They call themselves Rarámuri which translates to “the running people”.

 Born To Run?

 Like many others, I first learned about the Tarahumara after reading Christopher McDougall’s bestselling book “Born to Run“.
 It explores the life & running habits of the tribe while arguing that modern running shoes damage human beings more than they help us.

 So visiting the Tarahumara homeland and meeting them in person was kind of a big deal for me.
 I’m not much of a runner, but was excited to learn from them.
 I arrived in the town of Bahuichivo after a beautiful train journey through the Copper Canyon.